Biostatistics-R-Group/Lab1/README.md

 # Lab1
-Space for working recommendations on translating Lab 1 from Stata to
+Space for working recommendations on translating Lab 1 from Stata to R